seatable/seatable-admin-docs/manual/docker/Cluster/SeaTable Cluster.md

 ## dtable-server Cluster

+Here we use two dtable-server nodes, one dtable-server-proxy node and three etcd nodes as an example.

+**components**

+* dtable-server-01
+* dtable-server-02
+* dtable-server-proxy
+* etcd-01
+* etcd-02
+* etcd-03

-You need to deploy at least two dtable-server nodes according to the `Setup dtable-server` chapter in the previous manual, for example dtable-server-01, dtable-server-02.
+Note: You need to deploy at least two dtable-server nodes according to the `Setup dtable-server` chapter in the previous manual.

-### Deploy seatable-proxy
+### ETCD

-You also need a new machine to deploy seatable-proxy.

-The following components need to be installed

-* docker
-* etcd
-* seatable-proxy

-#### Install etcd
+**Install**

 ```bash
 # install